kensho-technologies/graphql-compiler/README.rst

 SQL
 ---

+Relational databases are supported by compiling to SQLAlchemy core as an intermediate language, and then relying on SQLAlchemy's compilation of the dialect specific SQL string to query the target database.

-Currently we only support filtering and outputting properties of a single vertex/table.
-Support for edge traversals and most directives is in development.
+Support for `@optional`, `@fold`, `@recurse`, and list types is in development.

 End-To-End SQL Example
 ~~~~~~~~~~~~~~~~~~~~~~

-Relational databases are supported by compiling to SQLAlchemy core as an intermediate
-language, and then relying on SQLAlchemy's compilation of the dialect specific SQL string to query
-the target database.
 This section provides an end-to-end example including relevant GraphQL schema
 and SQLAlchemy engine preparation follows.

 This is intended as a basic example of the setup steps for the SQL